irdaislakhuafa/simple-rest-api/README.md

 	* Second
 	- make sure you have set the path for java/jdk
 	- run mysql (I think you already know how to run mysql)
+		- create database with name simple_rest_api (you can modified database url in application.properties)
 	- make sure you have installed maven and set the path so that it can be used in the terminal

 if you have done all the requirements above correctly, type the command below to run it.